Are You Emotionally Dependent?By Dr. Margaret Paul

 "I need you to make me feel special."

 "It is your job to make me happy."

 These 'needs' are coming from self-abandonment.
 When you don't give yourself the love, attention and approval you need, and you don't define your own worth and learn to fill yourself up with love, then you may be needy of another making you feel that you are okay.
 When you are disconnected from your own feelings and from your personal source of spiritual Guidance, when you harshly judge yourself, or when you avoid your feelings with various addictions, then you will feel empty and needy inside and may pull on others to fill you and make you feel okay.

 Needs That Can Only Be Met By Another

 - If we are taking responsibility for ourselves and filling ourselves with love, we then have love to share.
 We need others with whom to share love.

 Once of our primal needs is for connection with others.
 But we can't connect with others unless we are connected with our own heart and soul, and with our source of spiritual guidance.
 While we can connect intellectually from our minds, emotional connection occurs only through the heart and soul.
 Without emotional connection with a partner, family and friends, we can feel very lonely.

 Most of us have a need for touch and affection, which is different than sex.
 While affection and connection can often lead to mutually-desired love-making in a committed relationship, touch and affection without a sexual agenda is important for connection.

-- We also need others with whom to learn and grow.
-We can grow by ourselves to a limited extent, but the deeper level of learning and growth occurs in relationship with another who is open to learning.
+We also need others with whom to learn and grow.
+We can grow by ourselves to a great extent, but the deeper levels of learning and growth occurs in safe, caring relationship with another who is compassionate and open to learning.